Chore Charts – Good or Bad?

 Best of all, chore charts help relieve the endless task (ie, “nagging”) of having to constantly remind your kids to do their chores.

-If your kids are involved in the chore chart creation process, and are also allowed to manage their individual tasks and check each off as its completed, it not only provides that household assistance you’re after, but also motivates the kids and encourages them, too.
+If your kids are involved in the chore chart creation process, and are also allowed to manage their individual tasks and check each off as its completed, it not only provides the help around the house YOU need, but also motivates them to clean and learn good habits.

-Children get a real sense of pride and satisfaction once their chores are done and they can visually see the results of their efforts being tracked on the chart.
+Children get a real sense of pride once their chores are done and they can visually see the results of their efforts being tracked on the chart.

 The reward aspect of completing chores on their chore charts can be applied in different ways.

-Parents can set up a ‘points’ system that provides a certain number for each chore – the more effort the chore entails, the more points received for it.
+Parents can set up a ‘points’ system or reward system that provides a certain value for each chore – the more effort the chore entails, the more value points received for it.

-Once the week or month ends, depending on your preference, and all of the chores have been completed to your satisfaction, you and the kids can add up their total points and then determine what the return will be – a new toy, a unplanned trip to the arcade – things along those lines work well depending on their age.
+Once the week or month ends, depending on your preference, and all of the chores have been completed to your satisfaction, you and the kids can add up their total points and then determine what the return will be – a weekly allowance, screen time on their tablet or electronics, etc – things along those lines work well depending on their age.

 Keep in mind that points should also be deducted, not just added.